AbnerSouzaa/Sudoku-Solution-Validator/README.md

     ```

 ### Acknowledgments:
-- This project was developed by [Your Name].
+- This project was developed by Abner Souza, Gabriel Rafá e José Artur.